gongchangco/odbc-stuff/README.md

 # odbc-stuff
-Information repository on connecting and reading data using ODBC in Python.
+Information repository on connecting and reading data using ODBC.
+I will be using Python.